 As a graduate student, both his thesis and dissertation research projects explored the intersection of forest-dependent communities and environmental governance.
 While at the University of Montana, Patrick studied with Lyn MacGregor in the option area of Rural and Environmental change.
 His Master’s thesis investigated the role of community forest livelihoods in the context of changing governance, social-economic and environmental conditions in the Interior Columbia Basin, British Columbia.
 Two primary research articles have come from this work: forthcoming in Society and Natural Resources, “From Community Forest Management to Polycentric Governance: Evidence from the Bottom Up” and published in the Journal of Political Ecology, 2012, “The Political Ecology of Local Environmental Narratives: Power, Knowledge, and Mountain Caribou Conservation.”

-Former graduate student, Tyson McLean, '12 (along with co-worker, Kathy Ruppert) received a Governor’s Award for Excellence in Performance at a special ceremony on Monday, September 30.
-The award is a part of a statewide program to honor and recognize outstanding employees and Tyson is currently employed by the Montana Board of Crime Control.
-He was recognized for his efforts in data collection and reporting from law enforcement agencies across the state, helping to provide exceptional customer service, and assisting law enforcement agencies statewide with their reporting of uniform crime data.
-More information is available at the following website:
+Former graduate student, Tyson McLean, along with co-worker Kathy Ruppert, received a 2013 Governor’s Award for Excellence in Performance at a special ceremony on September 30, 2013.
+McLean, who is currently employed by the Montana Board of Crime Control, was recognized for his work with data collection and reporting of uniform crime data from law enforcement agencies across the state, and for helping to provide exceptional customer service.